ViniciusMiana/sensor-metadata/README.md

 In order to deploy you need to have `kubectl` properly configured to the desired k8s cluster and helm installed.
 If you want to run locally, you can use `scripts/kind.sh` to install kind and create a cluster with ingress enabled.
 After that `make deploy` will deploy to your local cluster.

+If you want to run separately you need to configure the enviroment variables and run the following commands:

+TODO

 You test the basic operations with the following commands: